 We sold our company to Akamai a little over two years ago and decided to go solve the mobile problem.
-John and myself have been in the networking industry for more than two decades, building network systems all our careers.
-I did my first start up in 1997.
+John and I have been in the networking industry for more than two decades, building network systems all our careers.
+I did my first startup in 1997.

 We raised seed money in June of last year and had it all architected.
 We started to recruit a team, largely out of companies like Juniper, Cisco, Intel, and Adobe.
 We got networking guys and app level guys to help architect the system.
 We said let’s build a real-time feedback loop and let’s figure out a way to configure optimization resources on-the-fly, dynamically based on conditions.
 So every request that comes in is optimized uniquely and not decided in advance.
 When it came time to answer the question of how do we deploy, we realized how complex the system was, so how can we abstract complexity from customers?
 Web/content publishers and owners are used to using CDN’s where you make changes and point traffic to the CDN and they take it from there.